top of page

 Pastor's Monthly Pen

-See ya’ Sunday, and every day – on the internet owww.facebook.com/timthepastor.
+See ya’ at the Lenten or Sunday services and every day – on the internet - www.facebook.com/timthepastor.

 bottom of page